 Involved with dogs and dog related activities for over 35 years, Sabine is focused on natural, preventive dog care as well as canine nutrition and has accumulated experience in these fields through thousands of hours of independent research and academic study.
 Sabine’s experience in animal care is not limited to dogs though, but also includes small pets (mice, rats, guinea pigs), cats, horses, dairy cattle and other livestock.

 At school in Germany she attended Biology and Chemistry classes for 8 and 6 consecutive years respectively and during her 2 1/2 year professional apprenticeship, nutrition/dietetics was part of the accompanying education, and the final written and oral exams by the state of Baden-Württemberg.

 After completing coursework in Animal Nutrition, Care, Physiology, Diseases and Parasitology, Sabine earned her certification in Animal Care from the University of Guelph, Ontario, Canada.

 In her free time, she enjoys digital photography, cooking, reading, camping, hiking, offroading and road trips, especially “off the beaten path”.
-She also has a lot of fun training puppy Dax for Obedience and Rally competitions as well as various other dog sports.
+She also has a lot of fun competing in various dog sports, conformation showing, and hunting with Dax.